South Downtown, Atlanta: History

 South Downtown was once a bustling shopping district.
 Whitehall Street, renamed Peachtree Street Southwest, was the principal shopping street of Atlanta from the 1850s until the mid-20th century.
 A source from 1854 reported that the street was "being built up with stores of brick", while Broad Street was the market district.
 The City of Atlanta historians refer to the area as the "Heart of Atlanta" commercial district.

 In the late 19th and early 20th centuries, a cluster of department stores was located in the area.
 In the 1870s, the "Big Five" were Rich's, Chamberlain, Boyton, & Co., Ryan's; Keeley's; and Dougherty's; later, the J.M.
 High Company would join their leagues.
 By the 1930s, Rich's would come to dominate the South Downtown shopping district.
 In 1949, Whitehall was filled with five and dime stores, such as McCrory's, S. H. Kress, Woolworth's, and W. T. Grant.

 As late as 1968 the northern end of Whitehall was still called a "bustling retail corridor".
-Today, Peachtree Street Southwest continues as a low-end shopping area with several of the older retail buildings converted into "malls": Metro Mall in the old McCrory's building and the Mall at 82 Peachtree, in the Rich's 1906 building.
-And landmark Miller's Rexall Drugs continues its trade in hoodoo and homeopathic remedies at Broad and Mitchell streets, as it has since 1965.
+Today, Peachtree Street Southwest continues as a shopping area with several of the older retail buildings converted into restaurants and retail spaces.
+As of 2015, landmark Miller's Rexall Drugs continued its trade in hoodoo and homeopathic remedies at Broad and Mitchell streets, as it has since 1965.